soifgo/soifgo/README.md

 Note: An empty line will terminate the program.

-Sending Notes via Bluetooth or Internet:
+Sending Notes via Bluetooth or Internet:(note to serial _ note out _note to api _note to bluetooth )

 In soifdesign, you can easily send your notes to a Bluetooth port or an API.
 Here, we will explain the Bluetooth section.